keystonejs/keystone/.changeset/silver-bottles-drum.md

 });
 ```

-When there is a single child field within an array field, the document editor will allow pressing enter at the end of an element to add/delete at the start to delete, this allows creating editing experiences similar to the built-in lists.
-For example, here's a checkbox list:
+Similar to the built-in document-editor lists,  when an array field has only 1 element,  pressing enter adds a new element and pressing delete removes an element.
+For example, here's a list of checkboxes:

 ```tsx
 /** @jsxRuntime classic */